 Coping with physical side effects

-Common physical side effects from each treatment option for AdCC are described within the Treatment Options section.
+Common physical side effects from each treatment option for adenoid cystic carcinoma (AdCC) are described in the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
-Changes to your physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, you’re your general health.
+Changes to your physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, and your general health.

 Coping with emotional and social effects

 You can have emotional and social effects after a cancer diagnosis.
 This may include dealing with a variety of emotions, such as sadness, anxiety, or anger, or managing your stress level.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.

 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your needs.

 Cancer treatment can be expensive.
 It may be a source of stress and anxiety for people with cancer and their families.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their care.
 For some people, the high cost of medical care stops them from following or completing their cancer treatment plan.
 This can put their health at risk and may lead to higher costs in the future.
 Patients and their families are encouraged to talk about financial concerns with a member of their health care team.
 Learn more about managing financial considerations in a separate part of this website.